 Step two - Complete an application

-Read the Guide for Outgoing Erasmus to familiarise yourself with the Erasmus programme.
+Read the Outgoing Erasmus Guide 2021 to familiarise yourself with the Erasmus programme.

 Refer to the FAQ section for further information and helpful advice about the programme.
 It may offer an answer to the question/s you have.